2010 United States Senate election in Arizona: Background

 Hayworth officially launched his bid on February 15, 2010, in Phoenix.
 His announcement led Simcox to drop his campaign and endorse Hayworth, saying that he wanted to present a united conservative front.
 Hayworth attracted the support of a good number of top-rated radio talk show hosts, including Michael Savage.
 Hayworth called for a series of 10 debates between himself and McCain.
 This echoed a proposal that McCain had unsuccessfully made to Obama during their 2008 presidential campaign; this time, McCain labeled the idea a "desperate publicity stunt."
 With Hayworth using the campaign slogan "The Consistent Conservative," McCain backed off his reputation for unorthodoxy, saying, "I never considered myself a maverick.
 I consider myself a person who serves the people of Arizona to the best of his abilities."
 McCain's former vice presidential running mate, Sarah Palin, staged a campaign appearance with him in late March; she said that McCain was deserving of support among Tea Party movement-types.
 Many in the crowd came to see Palin rather than McCain and were unsure of whom they would vote for in the primary.

 Both candidates endorsed Arizona SB 1070, the anti-illegal immigration state law passed in April 2010 that aroused national controversy, and both made tough stands on border control central to their campaigns.
-McCain retained a financial edge, having $4.6million in hand at the end of the first quarter to Hayworth's $861,000.
+McCain retained a financial edge, having $4.6 million in hand at the end of the first quarter to Hayworth's $861,000.

 Hayworth's campaign began to struggle when infomercials he had made in 2007 came to light, which had pitched access to free government payment programs from a company that was accused of swindling thousands of people.
-McCain ran television ads that labeled Hayworth a "huckster," and in return Hayworth's wife charged McCain with engaging in deliberate character assassination.
-Hayworth also had difficulty rallying conservative backing due to his past support for Congressional earmarks and for his past associations with lobbyist Jack Abramoff.
+McCain ran television ads that labeled Hayworth a "huckster", and in return Hayworth's wife charged McCain with engaging in deliberate character assassination.
+Hayworth also had difficulty rallying conservative backing due to his past support for Congressional earmarks and for his past associations with lobbyist and convicted felon Jack Abramoff.

 Hayworth was further harmed by stating that the United States never declared war on Germany during the Second World War, when in fact it did on December 11, 1941.

-During the summer, McCain began running immigration-themed ads featuring Pinal County sheriff Paul Babeu, who is also a strong supporter of SB 1070; however, Hayworth asked McCain to withdraw the ads because Babeu had recently appeared on the white nationalist radio show The Political Cesspool.
+During the summer, McCain began running immigration-themed ads featuring Pinal County sheriff Paul Babeu, a strong supporter of SB 1070; however, Hayworth asked McCain to withdraw the ads because Babeu had recently appeared on the white nationalist radio show The Political Cesspool.